AB3478/School_District_Analysis/README.md

 - The top five and bottom schools remained the same.
 Thomas High School is still considered a top five school, despite adding NaNs to the 9th grade class and subsequently lower overall reading and math scores.

--School spending should not have changed.
+- School spending should not have changed.
 Although an error is indicated for the updated passing math and reading percentages.

--Scores by school size should not have changed either.
+- Scores by school size should not have changed either.
 Although an error is indicated for the updated passing math and reading percentages.

--Scores by school type also did not change.
+- Scores by school type also did not change.

 ## Challenge Summary
 There were four key changes in the updated school district analysis following the replacment of Thomas High Schools 9th grade math and reading scores: